 Were you lucky enough to own a Jacko Monkey?
 Do you still have one?

-Most people took Jacko everywhere to bed, on holiday, to the dentist - and some regret leaving their monkey behind when moving to a new house!
+Most people took Jacko everywhere, to bed, on holiday, to the dentist - and all that have ‘loved and lost’ regret leaving their monkey behind when moving to a new house!

 Members of the Spring Chicken community have been sharing their memories: